abbyfakhri/Lab-AP1-Operators-1/README.md

 Write a program to calculate the sum of the digits of a 4-digit number which is entered from keyboard.
 E.g.-
     INPUT : 1234        OUTPUT : 10

+# TASK 4

+Write a function that takes in a time in seconds (as an integer) and returns a string in the format "HH:MM:SS".
+For example, if the input is 3661, the output should be "01:01:01".

+Here are some additional requirements and constraints:
+1. The input time will be a non-negative integer.
+2. The output should always have two digits for hours, minutes, and seconds (for example, "01" instead of "1").